Discover Homestay in Hampstead

 Hampstead’s built-up areas are mainly residential and so you’ll find them quieter in the evenings and at night than more central districts of London.

-What type of people live in Hampstead?
+What type of Host Families live in Hampstead?

 The cost of living here means that those who reside here are high-earners; attracting celebrities, notable professionals and businesspeople.
 However, the community here breaks from the stereotype of conservative high-net-worth individuals.
 Instead they are well known for their liberalism which is often (less than favourably) referred to as “Hampstead Liberalism”.